 You do not have to do a lot in this section.
 You can keep most of the settings as it is.
 However, tick the checkboxes to “Hide WordPress SEO” and “noindex” on media or picture attachment pages because it can bring penalties from Google Panda on you for creating duplicated, bloat content on your website.
 You do not want the search engines to index these pages on your site.
 The settings of meta title that have already been done for Posts and Pages are satisfactory enough because they first put the title and then the page number (for paginated pages), and then, the | symbol along with your website name.
 This keeps the format pretty simple and classy.

-It is important to note that while using the shortcode for paginating a blog post, the WordPress SEO plugin by Yoast does not include the page numbers in the meta title of the page, if there is a customized meta title in place.
+It is important to note that while using the shortcode for paginating a blog post, the WordPress SEO plugin by Yoast does not include the page numbers in the meta title of the page if there is a customized meta title in place.
 Therefore, it is recommended that you let the meta title be blank.
 For posts that are paginated your meta title will be simply the same as your post title.

 4. The Taxonomies Tab:

 This is the part where you need to be smart and focused.
 Your category holds great importance, but in reality, they are very similar to Tag pages.
-Still though, you need to create unique, well-written and well-optimized content because these pages are linked to your navigation tools.
+Still, though, you need to create unique, well-written, and well-optimized content because these pages are linked to your navigation tools.

 Go to ‘Posts’, then ‘Categories in WordPress’ and write exclusive descriptions for every category page separately, each consisting of more than 100 words.
-Make sure you tailor the meta data and use enough keywords for all of the category pages on your websites.
+Make sure you tailor the metadata and use enough keywords for all of the category pages on your websites.

 Change “Format” and “Post Tags” to “noindex” and on these pages, keep the Meta Box for WordPress SEO hidden.
-There is no need of it because you do not want the search engines indexing these pages.
+There is no need for it because you do not want the search engines indexing these pages.
 This kind of duplicated bloat content makes you more prone to getting in trouble in the post-Google Panda era.